-The Blyde River Canyon, also known as the Motlatse Canyon (has been renamed), is a significant natural feature of South Africa, located in Mpumalanga.
-It is known as one of the great wonders of nature on the continent of Africa.
+The Blyde River Canyon – also known as the Motlatse Canyon (has been renamed) – is a significant natural feature of South Africa located in Mpumalanga.
+This canyon is known as one of the great wonders of nature on the continent of Africa.

-It ranks as one of the most spectacular sights in Africa and it is also one of the most-visited attractions in South Africa.
+It ranks as one of the most spectacular sights in entire Africa and it is also one of the most visited attractions in South Africa.